"To love unconditionally is to love without expectations"

 The Creator's MeditationLink here

-The themes of Expectations can surface in the Creator’s Meditation in many various ways.
-As we meditate, it is easy to have high expectations of ourselves to go through our body journey without wandering off, it is easy to have high expectations of ourselves to complete the meditation trying to move as little as possible, we can expect ourselves to have certain quality of breath, certain quality of mind and the list goes on.
-Observe how Suffering surfaces within the Mind when we fail to meet these Expectations.
+The themes of Expectations can surface in the Creator’s Meditation in various ways.
+As we meditate, it is easy to have high expectations of ourselves to meditate "perfectly" i.e. to go through our body journey without wandering off, or to have a perfect pose etc. Observe how Suffering surfaces within the Mind when we fail to meet these Expectations.

 To Transform these Expectations we simply practice Stillness and simply accept / observe everything as is.
-We can do this by focusing on the body journey and forgiving ourselves for anything that has happened which fell below our expectations.
+We can do this by focusing on the body journey and forgiving ourselves everytime we do something "imperfect."

 Courses On Expectation